 Parental involvement is strongly encouraged.
-Teachers listen and respond to parents comments about the homework set.
+Teachers listen and respond to parents comments about homework.
 It is the pupil's responsibility to complete their homework.
 Parents of pupils who continually fail to complete homework will be contacted to discuss the situation with the class teacher.